We may collect a share of sales or other compensation from the links on this page.

 Many people find that their skin becomes irritated when they wear helmets.
 Moving around a lot and having the padding rubbing against your skin can lead to acne and rashes.

-One of the most effective ways to remedy this issue is to make sure that you buy one that has a ventilation feature.
+One of the most effective ways to remedy this issue is to make sure you buy one with a ventilation feature.
 This keeps the air flowing inside the helmet to keep it cool.

-Some of the materials that have been used to make the helmets on the inside could be causing an allergic reaction.
-So, if you’re experiencing skin problems, you may need to find a helmet that’s free from certain materials.
+Some of the materials used to make the helmets on the inside could cause an allergic reaction.
+So, if you're experiencing skin problems, you may need to find a helmet free from certain materials.

 Is the Cage Size the Same as the Helmet?

-There’s some confusion surrounding the size of the cage in regard to the helmet.
+There's some confusion surrounding the size of the cage in regard to the helmet.
 The cage may not necessarily be the same size as the helmet.
-As a result, you’ll want to try the helmet on and make sure that the cage completely protects the upper part of your neck and chin before you get on the ice.
+As a result, you'll want to try the helmet on and ensure the cage completely protects the upper part of your neck and chin before you get on the ice.

 Can You Use Accessories With Ice Hockey Helmets?

-There are various helmets that allow you to add accessories.
-For instance, if you have a helmet that doesn’t have a cage or visor, there may be insertion points for you to add them in later on.
+Various helmets allow you to add accessories.
+For instance, if you have a helmet that doesn't have a cage or visor, there may be insertion points for you to add later on.